Analysis | All the glaring contradictions in Mike Pence’s speech

 “So we’ve stood up to our enemies, and we’ve stood with our allies.”

 This is simply a rewriting of history, or cherry-picking at best.
-Trump has rankled even Republicans as he praises dictators and trashes traditional Western alliances, most recently stopping U.S. funding for the World Health Organization in the middle of a global pandemic.
+Trump has rankled even Republicans as he praises dictators and trashes traditional Western alliances, most recently stopping U.S. funding for the World Health Organization in the middle of a pandemic.

 “The hard truth is you won’t be safe in Joe Biden’s America.”